jessicaNono/Mathmate/README.md

-# Tkinter python simple calculator
+Tkinter Python Simple Calculator

-### Goal
+Goal

-This is a python program for a GUI Calculator made using the tkinter module.
+This is a Python program for a GUI Calculator made using the tkinter module.

-### Description
+Description
-The implementation for now is only about some basic things ("+", "-" ," *" , "/")

-But it also check the input fields.
-Only accepted are numbers for the entries.
+The initial implementation supports basic arithmetic operations: addition ("+"), subtraction ("-"), multiplication ("*"), and division ("/").

+But we've now enhanced the capabilities of this calculator:

+    Error Handling: The program checks the input fields to ensure validity.
+Currently, only numeric values are accepted for the entries.
+Any non-numeric entry will be flagged with an error.

+    Extended Operations: The calculator now also supports advanced operations such as exponentiation ("^"), square root ("√"), modulo ("%"), and trigonometric functions ("sin", "cos", "tan").

+    Memory Functions: We've added memory functions to store, recall, add to, and subtract from a stored value.

+    Equation Solving: Users can input equations (e.g., quadratic equations) to get solutions.

+    Graph Plotting: The calculator also features a graph plotting capability.
+This allows users to visualize functions and understand how they behave across different values.

+This enhanced calculator is not just a simple arithmetic tool, but also a comprehensive mathematical utility that can be used for various advanced calculations and analyses.